 Those numbers are disheartening, especially since most adults enroll in college with career goals in mind.
-In fact, 93% of students name a career-related motivation for enrollment.
 If a degree doesn’t come with essential job skills, why would workers bother to pursue one?

 Colleges can combat this crisis of confidence by aligning their programs with business and industry expectations.
 Business leaders and students both want the same thing, educational programs that prepare employees for the workforce.
 By collaborating with employers, colleges can understand what skills graduates need.
 The result will be more qualified job seekers and more satisfied graduates.
 All of this leads to higher enrollment numbers for aligned institutions.